Capitol Hill Occupied Protest: Territory

 The zone was initially centered around the East Precinct building, and barriers were set up on Pine Street for several blocks to stop incoming vehicles.
 The early territory reportedly encompassed five-and-a-half city blocks, including Cal Anderson Park (already active with demonstrators).
 It stretched north to East Denny Way, east to 12th Avenue (and part of 13th Avenue), south to East Pike, and west to Broadway.
-Protesters used blockades and fences to construct barricades at intersections.
 On June 9, one entrance to the zone was marked by a barrier reading "You Are Entering Free Capitol Hill".
 Other signs read, "You are now leaving the USA" and "Welcome to the Capitol Hill Autonomous Zone".
 Signage on the police station was modified as protesters rebranded it the "Seattle People's Department".

 On June 16, after city officials agreed with protest organizers about a new footprint, the Seattle Department of Transportation (SDOT) installed concrete barriers wrapped in plywood in several areas along Pine Street and 10th and 12th Avenues (shrinking the area).
 The revised barrier spacing provided improved access for business deliveries, and the design offered space for decoration by artists affiliated with the protests.
 The new layout was posted on Durkan's blog: "The City is committed to maintaining space for community to come to together, protest and exercise their first amendment rights.
 Minor changes to the protest zone will implement safer and sturdier barriers to protect individuals in this area."

 KIRO-FM reported that on June 17, a large tent encampment was set up on 11th Avenue between Pike and Pine Streets and half of Cal Anderson Park "turned into a huge tent encampment with a massive community garden."
 The zone's borders were not clearly defined, and shifted daily.
 Its size was reduced over time, with The Seattle Times reporting that the area had "shrunk considerably" by June 24.
 Demonstrators redirected their focus to the East Precinct on June 23, when "the Capitol Hill protest zone camp cleared parts of its Cal Anderson Park core."

 On June 30, police and other city employees removed a number of concrete barricades and concentrated others closer to the East Precinct.
 That day, notices were posted announcing a noon closure of Cal Anderson Park for cleaning and repairs; the garden and art created by protesters would be undisturbed.
 The remaining territory was cleared by Seattle police on July 1, and Cal Anderson Park was reportedly closed for repairs.